-4. Relationships with Other Documents
+3. Relationships with Other Documents

-- 4.1 Housing Services for Older People forms part of the Council's overall landlord function which is set out in the Housing Revenue Account Business Plan. - 4.2 The Council has adopted its Housing Charter which sets out, in simple, clear and precise terms, the Council's general approach to all its Housing Services. - 4.3 The Housing Directorate has detailed policies and procedures for most of its functions, including Housing Services for Older People that give important guidance to staff. - 4.4 Housing related support services provided by the Older Peoples Services Section are funded by Supporting People.
+- 3.1 Housing Services for Older People forms part of the Council's overall landlord function which is set out in the Housing Revenue Account Business Plan. - 3.2 The Council has adopted its Housing Charter which sets out, in simple, clear and precise terms, the Council's general approach to all its Housing Services. - 3.3 The Communities Directorate has detailed policies and procedures for most of its functions, including Housing Services for Older People that give important guidance to staff. - 3.4 Housing related support services provided by the Older Peoples Services Section are funded by Housing Related Support.
 There is a contract in place between Essex County Council as the Administering Authority and the Council for the provision of these services.
-The Council continues to meet the standards required to retain funding. - 4.5 Important statistical performance information is collected and is monitored at quarterly Customer Improvement Meetings chaired by the Director of Housing. - 4.6 Information on Housing Services for Older People is contained within the Tenants Handbook.
-Certain Conditions of Tenancy relating solely to tenants in sheltered accommodation are contained within the latest Tenancy Agreement, which came into effect in January 2002. - 4.7 Leaflets on Services to Older People and sheltered accommodation have been distributed to around 1,100 tenants living in both sheltered accommodation and designated dwellings for the older people on housing estates who receive the Service.
+The Council continues to meet the standards required to retain funding. - 3.5 Important statistical performance information is collected and is monitored at quarterly Customer Improvement Meetings chaired by the Assistant Director (Housing Operations) - 3.6 Information on Housing Services for Older People is contained within the Tenants Handbook.
+Certain Conditions of Tenancy relating solely to tenants in sheltered accommodation are contained within the latest Tenancy Agreement, which came into effect in September 2013 - 3.7 Leaflets on Services to Older People and sheltered accommodation have been distributed to around 1,000 tenants living in both sheltered accommodation and designated dwellings for the older people on housing estates who receive the Service.
 These are also available for those who are considering moving to sheltered accommodation.
 Incorporated within these leaflets is a clear explanation of the Scheme Manager's role.
 These have been distributed to staff from outside agencies to enable them to understand the responsibilities of the Scheme Manager.
 All new tenants are given a "Welcome Pack" when they sign up for their new sheltered housing tenancy.
-In addition, tenants in sheltered accommodation have been given a leaflet on health and safety advice.

-4.8 Information packs on the Careline Service are sent to all residents within the District, who are considering applying for a dispersed alarm.
-These are also sent to the Social Care Department, Hospitals, Day Centres etc. in order to further promote the service.
+In addition, tenants in sheltered accommodation have been given a leaflet on health and safety advice. - 3.8 Information packs on the Careline Service are sent to all residents within the District, who are considering applying for telecare.
+These are also sent to Adult Social Care, Hospitals, and GP Surgeries etc. in order to further promote the service.

-5. Aims and Objectives
+4. Aims and Objectives

-5.1 The aim of the Council's Housing Service Strategy on Older People's Housing Services is:
+4.1 The aim of the Council's Housing Service Strategy on Older People's Housing Services is: